In order to make use of a media surface, you must set a Media Stream URL.

 To set the audio streams for a scene:

-- While editing the scene, open the Scene Properties panel by choosing Tools > Scene Settings.
+- While editing the scene, open the Scene Settings panel by choosing Tools > Scene Settings.

-- Under Web Audio Streams in the Scene Properties panel, enter info for up to four streams:
+- Under Audio Streams in the Scene Settings panel, enter info for up to four streams:

 - Name - Choose a name for the audio stream.
 This is a useful identifier when setting up audio emitters to play the stream.

-- Audio stream URL - Set a URL for streaming audio content.
+- Stream URL - Set a URL for streaming audio content.

-- Place an audio emitter in the scene, set its Sound Source to Stream, and choose one of the audio streams from the dropdown list.
+- Place an audio emitter in the scene, set its Sound Source to Stream in the Properties panel, and choose one of the audio streams from the Stream dropdown list.

 |Web audio streams in the Scene Settings panel.|